bgerber123/Habitat-Selection-Guidance/TraditionalHSF.md

   set.seed(51234)
   x = data.frame(dist.dev=rnorm(n),forest=runif(n),shrub=runif(n))

-# Create one dataset per each individual with equal
+# Create one dataset per each individual with equal used samples per individual
-# Note that in the simulation function (simulateUsedAvail) we are specif icing
+# Note that in the simulation function (simulateUsedAvail) we are specifyng
 # a link of 'log' indicating we will be fitting a model to estimate
 # RELATIVE habitat selection rather than absolute selection.

   sims = apply(betas,1,FUN=function(b){
                ResourceSelection::simulateUsedAvail(data=x,